MvPorcalla/Ascension_Turn_Based_RPG/Documentation/zNotes.md

 ---

-Refactor my save JSON so that abilities are stored in their own abilities section, instead of inside items.
+Refactor my save logic so that abilities are stored in their own abilities section, instead of inside items.

 Example: